galperins4/core3-tbw/README.md

 | update_share | N | Changing value to Y will enable the ability to update voter share rate in database |

 **NOTE 1**: Each of these settings should be reset to N in the config after running the script with the specific option enabled
+**NOTE 2**: If adjusting share rate note old share rate, then after changing 'update_share' to Y, navigate to core/ and manually initiate tbw.py via 'python3 tbw.py'.
+As noted above, go back to 'config.ini' and change back to N.

 ### [Logging]
 | Option | Default Setting | Description |